waterhackweek/whw2020_firewater/README.md

 Water volume: 0.650 km3 (527,000 acre⋅ft)

+#### Land and Water acknowledgement:

+The Clear Lake basin is part of the current and ancestral homelands of the Modoc people.
+The Modoc

 ![Tucker fire reaches Clear Lake in 2019](https://github.com/waterhackweek/whw2020_firewater/blob/master/tucker-fire-clear.jpeg)

 ### Specific Questions/Goals:
-* Learn to access and manipulate remote sensing data and time series meteorological data in python
+* Learn to access and manipulate remote sensing data and time series meteorological data using python
+* Build a data aquisition and analysis framework applicable to other sites

 ### Broader Impacts and Applicaitons:
 *